 The future of voice

-With technologies such as conversational AI, 5G and voice-enabled hardware as well as more mobile innovations for voice calling, the technology that surrounds us will have voice usage baked in.
-Meaning it’s set to become even more of a fixture in our daily lives.
+With game-changing technologies such as conversational AI, 5G and voice-enabled hardware as well as more mobile innovations for voice calling, the technology that surrounds us will have voice usage baked in.
+Meaning it’s set to become more of a fixture in our daily lives.

 As business communications increasingly move to the cloud, the reliability of voice technology has truly turned a corner.
 With providers offering service availability of 99.999% uptime, phone users don’t have to switch to typed messages or avoid phone calls for fear of a call dropping out.
 This means businesses don’t have to worry about business continuity, and customers can get through to a human voice on the other end of the line, should this be their channel of choice.